oncomouse/react-redux-webpack-starter/Readme.md

 ## Installation

 Run `npm install` to install packages. `npm run start` starts webpack-dev-server. `npm run build` will produce a production version of the app.

+## Customizing

+In `webpack.config.js`, set the variable `APP_TITLE` to the name of the application.
+This will set the cache key for redux persistence and the HTML title for the landing page (which you can change using [react-helmet](https://github.com/nfl/react-helmet), if you install it).